 receives Christ's righteousness in exchange for

-mystery of His reign with our natural powers of
+of His reign with our natural powers of observation.

 universally it will be openly manifest for all to

 where His rule is acknowledge there will be the